-Alcohol use disorder is a chronic, relapsing disorder that results from a variety of genetic, psychosocial, and environmental factors.
+Alcohol use disorder results from a variety of genetic, psychosocial, and environmental factors.
 It is characterized by increased tolerance to the effects of alcohol, the presence of characteristic withdrawal signs and symptoms, and impaired control over the quantity and frequency of drinking.
 Prolonged exposure causes adaptive changes in brain receptors and neurotransmitters, leading to effects such as addiction, tolerance, and withdrawal.
 Alcohol use disorder, particularly when chronic and severe, can be associated with a variety of medical and psychiatric sequelae.

 The syndrome occurs in alcohol abusers as a result of decrease or cessation of alcohol drinking, resulting in the blood alcohol levels below the level to which the drinker has become habituated.
 This is commonly referred to as "the shakes" and begins about 4 to 12 hours after the last drink.